 1. NI Real-Time Hypervisor Overview

-The NI Real-Time Hypervisor is a software package that enables running both LabVIEW Real-Time and either Windows XP or Red Hat Enterprise Linux OSs simultaneously on a single multicore PXI or industrial controller (there are two distinct versions of the hypervisor software).
-After you install the NI Real-Time Hypervisor on a controller, you can work within the general-purpose OS environment and run Windows or Linux applications while deploying LabVIEW Real-Time applications to the same controller.
+The NI Real-Time Hypervisor is a software package that enables running both LabVIEW Real-Time and either Windows XP or 7 simultaneously on a single multicore PXI or industrial controller.
+After you install the NI Real-Time Hypervisor on a controller, you can work within the general-purpose OS environment and run Windows applications while deploying LabVIEW Real-Time applications to the same controller.
 Note that the determinism of real-time applications is maintained on NI Real-Time Hypervisor systems.

 The NI Real-Time Hypervisor uses virtualization technology to help you run two OSs in parallel on a single computer.
 Read the following section to learn more about virtualization and the main types of virtualization software.